-Though in this work the focus is on the role of the translation speed, it does not imply that other factors are not important, for example, issues related to typhoon size, ocean's horizontal advection, upwelling, and stratification are also important factors to join in the consideration in the future.
-For example when considering the thermocline stability below the ocean mixed layer, the Brunt-Vaisala frequency (N2), can be calculated from the Argo profiles.
-With this extra information, one can further sub-divide the $D26{min} - Uh$ pairs (i.e., Fig. 7c) into 2 groups, one under the small-regular N2 condition (here $\leq 4 \times 10^{-4} \text{S}^{-2}$ is used as the criterion, Fig. 12a) while the other under the large N2 condition (Fig. 12b).
-Thus, the regression relationships can be obtained separately for these 2 sub-groups.
-As can be seen in Fig. 12b, under the large N2 (i.e., more stratified) condition, it does not need as deep the subsurface warm layer to intensify to category-5, e.g., if given $U_h = 5 \text{ ms}^{-1}$, the corresponding $D26{min}$ is ~ 82m under the large N2 is unfavourable for mixing, thus inhibits the self-induced cooling negative feedback.
-As such, if the N2 is large, the subsurface warm layer required for intensification to category-5 is not as deep as compared to the small-regular N2 condition.
+Though in this work the focus is on the role of the translation speed, it does not imply that other factors are not important.
+For example, issues related to typhoon size, ocean's horizontal advection, upwelling, and stratification are also important factors consider in the future.
+For example when considering the thermocline stability below the ocean mixed layer, the Brunt-Väisälä frequency N^2 can be calculated from the Argo profiles.
+With this extra information, one can further subdivide the D26 ${min}-U_h$ pairs (i.e., Fig. 7c) into two groups, one under the small regular N^2 condition (here $\leq 4 \times 10^{-4} \text{s}^{-2}$ is used as the criterion, Fig. 12a) while the other under the large N^2 condition (Fig. 12b).
+Thus, regression relationships can be obtained separately for these two subgroups.
+As can be seen in Fig. 12b, under the large N^2 (i.e., more stratified) condition, it does not need as deep the subsurface warm layer to intensify to category 5; for example, if given $U_h = 5 \text{ m s}^{-1}$, the corresponding D26 {min} is ~ 82 m under the large N^2 condition (Fig. 12b) and \sim 99 m under the small regular N^2 condition.
+This is reasonable since large N^2 is unfavorable for mixing and thus inhibits the self-induced cooling negative feedback.
+As such, if the N^2 is large, the subsurface warm layer required for intensification to category 5 is not as deep as compared to the small regular N^2 condition.

-Finally, it should also be reminded that ocean's condition (including SST and subsurface) is a necessary but not a sufficient condition in intensification and the focus of this work is to explore the borderline of ocean's subsurface necessary condition with respect to the translation speed for category-5 typhoons.
-Certainly it is not possible to reach category 5 without meeting all other favourable atmospheric and storm structure conditions (e.g., Merril 1988; Frank and Ritchie 2001; Wang and Wu 2003; Emanuel et al. 2004; Montgomery et al. 2006; Houze et al. 2007; Mainelli et al. 2008).
+Finally, it should also be mentioned that the ocean's condition (including SST and subsurface) is a necessary but not a sufficient condition for intensification and the focus of this work is to explore the borderline of the ocean's necessary subsurface condition with respect to the translation speed for category 5 typhoons.
+Certainly it is not possible to reach category 5 without meeting all other favorable atmospheric and storm structure